envytools/envytools/hwdocs/fifo/puller.rst

 ==========================

 As has been already mentioned, each channel has 8 "subchannels" which can be bound to engine objects.
-On pre-NVC0 cards, these objects and DMA objects are collectively known as "FIFO objects".
+On pre-NVC0 GPUs, these objects and DMA objects are collectively known as "FIFO objects".
 FIFO objects and RAMHT don't exist on NVC0+ PFIFO.